shadman-zoha/Object-detection/README.md

-## E   TRAINING AND CONFIGURE THE OBJECT DETECTION
+## E.   TRAINING AND CONFIGURE THE OBJECT DETECTION

 - We can now use jupyter nootbook and Tensorflow to train our model.